 Certain creatures, like hermit crabs, leave their shells behind when they outgrow them and simply find a new one to call home.
 If a seashell does not get washed up onto the shore, it usually breaks down into the small shell shards you see or will get buried under sand, which could then eventually become a fossil.

 When seashells are washed up on the shore, we only see the shell and not the animal that was once living there.
-This is because the soft parts of the body has either decomposed or been eaten by another animal.
+This is because the soft parts of the body have either decomposed or been eaten by another animal.

 How Can You Tell How Old A Seashell Is?